ThorbenJ/nrc-elasticsearch-nodes/README.md

  - Easily interpret input messages via mustache templates
  - Nodes
    - Connection - Config node for the connection to Elasticsearch
+   - Dedot - Ensure msg is mustache compatible, since we use that a lot
+   - Doc level =>
      - Create - Create a doc
      - Delete - Delete a doc
      - Exists - Test if a doc exists
      - Get - Emit a single doc by its ID
      - Index - Index a doc (or update it)
      - Search - Stream found docs as new messages
      - Tail - Stream new docs as new messages
      - Update - By script or static doc
+  - Index level =>
+    - Exists - Test if index exists
+    - Create - Create an index (apply settings and mappings)

 ## Usage